Stable

-A stable is a building in which working animals are kept, especially horses or oxen.
+A stable or a stables is a building in which working animals are kept, especially horses or oxen.
 The building is usually divided into stalls, and may include storage for equipment and feed.

 Styles

 There are many different types of stables in use today; the American-style stable called a barn, for instance, is a large barn with a door at each end and individual stalls inside or free-standing stables with top and bottom-opening doors.
 The term "stable" is additionally utilised to denote a business or a collection of animals under the care of a single owner, irrespective of their housing or whereabouts.

 A building with tie stalls is also known as stanchion or stall barn, where animals are tethered by the head or neck to their stall.
 It is mostly used in the dairy cow industry, but traditionally horses were also tied up.

 The exterior design of a stable can vary widely based on climate, building materials, historical period and cultural styles of architecture.
 A wide range of building materials can be used, including masonry (bricks or stone), wood and steel.
 Stables range in size from a small building housing one or two animals to large facilities that house hundreds of animals.